cxiong1234/todoApp/README.md

 ### Initial Setup:
 1. install the PostGreSQL.
 Please follow the tutorial (https://commandprompt.com/education/how-to-install-postgresql-on-macos/) that just download the package and follow the guide line.
 2. start the PostGreSQL on mac.
+(I'm using the MacOS Monterey with M1 chip)
 ```
 brew services start postgresql
 ```
+3. Install the dependency lib.
+I'm using the anaconda environment. (make sure you've already have conda installed https://docs.anaconda.com/free/anaconda/install/mac-os/)